-Putian Communication Group Limited (the "Company") is a limited liability company incorporated in the Cayman Islands as an exempted company under the Companies laws.
-The Company was listed on the Main Board of the Stock Exchange of Hong Kong Limited on 9 November 2017.
+Putian Communication Group Limited (the "Company") is a limited liability company incorporated in the Cayman Islands as an exempted company under the Companies Laws.
+The Company was listed on the Main Board of the Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 9 November 2017.
 The address of its registered office is located at Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman KY1-1111, Cayman Islands.
 The Company's headquarters and principal place of business is located at the People's Republic of China (the "PRC").

 The Company is an investment holding company.
 The principal activities of the Company and its subsidiaries (together referred to as the "Group") are production and sales of optical fibers and optical fiber cables, communication copper cables and structured cabling system products in the PRC.

-The principal accounting policies and methods of computation used by the Group in the preparation of the consolidated financial statements for the year ended 31 December 2022 are consistent with those adopted in the consolidated financial statements for the year ended 31 December 2021, except for the adoption of the amendments to Hong Kong Financial Reporting Standards ("HKFRSs") as explained in Note 2.1 below.
+The principal accounting policies and methods of computation used by the Group in the preparation of the consolidated financial statements for the year ended 31 December 2023 are consistent with those adopted in the consolidated financial statements for the year ended 31 December 2022, except for the adoption of the amendments to Hong Kong Financial Reporting Standards ("HKFRSs") as explained in Note 2.1 below.

-2. ADOPTION OF NEW AND AMENDED HKFRS
+2. ADOPTION OF NEW AND AMENDED HKFRSS

-2.1 Adoption of amendments to HKFRSs
+2.1 Adoption of new and amendments to HKFRSs

-In the preparation of the consolidated financial statements for the year ended 31 December 2022, the Group has applied the following amendments to HKFRSs, for the first time, which are mandatorily effective for the annual periods beginning on or after 1 January 2022:
+In the preparation of the consolidated financial statements for the year ended 31 December 2023, the Group has applied the following new and amendments to HKFRSs, for the first time, which are mandatorily effective for the annual periods beginning on or after 1 January 2023: